-As you are touching its ground for the first time (be it from the plane or from the boat from the neighboring island of Flores), the definition of Nature comes to mind — there is undeniable beauty around you of green pastures, of blue ocean, of black basalt rocks.
+As you are touching its ground for the first time (be it from the plane or from the boat from the neighboring island of Flores), the definition of Nature comes to mind.
+There is indisputable beauty around you of green pastures, of blue ocean, of black basalt rocks.

 There is no pretension here.

-It has been UNESCO Biosphere Reserve since 2007, which means we expect nothing less of you but a profound respect for the environment and your surroundings.
+It has been UNESCO Biosphere Reserve since 2007, which means we expect nothing less of you but deep respect for the environment and your surroundings.

 It’s about 4 Km (2.5 miles) long and 6 Km (3.7 miles) wide.

 The ocean’s vastness brings you a mix of awe, fear, resilience, and frustration.
-You will love the feel of the salt on your skin after a swim in the Summer (Praia da Areia has always been my favorite.
-It literally means “sand beach” in English), but you will hate how it can kill every plant and turn everything around you to rust with a shift of the wind the next day.
+You will love the feel of the salt on your skin after a swim in the Summer, but you will hate how it can kill every plant and turn everything around you to rust with a shift of the wind the next day.

-Storms are thunderous and fierce, but you can’t help not to admire the white foam of the raging waves against those black rocks.
+Storms are thunderous and fierce, but you can’t help to admire the raging waves’ white foam against those black rocks.

-We all know there is nothing you can do against a storm except taking precautions and waiting for the calm; we assess the damages the next day and patch up what needs patching up.
+We all know there’s nothing you can do against a storm except taking precautions and waiting for the calm; we assess the damages the next day and patch up what needs patching up.

-In the old side of its only town, the houses on the cliffs seem to be all tangled together.
-You feel they are welcoming, but you can’t help to sense the underlying purpose of protection – the houses are incredibly close to one another, the streets that meander between them are narrow, the way it was built feels like an organic tight-knit.
+In the old side of its only town, the cliffs’ houses seem to be all tangled together.
+You feel they are welcoming, but you also feel the underlying purpose of protection – the houses are incredibly close to one another.
+The streets that meander between them are narrow.
+The way it was built feels like an organic tight-knit.

 Not everybody is a farmer, but almost everybody knows how to live off the land — you see, big or small, “owning” land is more of a need than a symbol of wealth.

 The islanders grow their potatoes, and corn, and tomatoes, and beans, and watermelons, and cabbages, and turnips, and pumpkins.
 They fish.
 They fatten pigs for slaughtering around Christmas.
-They keep chickens for eggs and cows for milk (and cheese, and butter, and eventually beef).
+They keep chickens for eggs and cows for milk (and cheese, butter, and occasionally beef).